RING OF FIRE EXPEDITIONS AURORA VIEWING INFORMATION — KNOW BEFORE YOU GO!

 We have conducted many trips primarily to Alaska and Scandanavia to view the aurora.
 One thing we have found is that if you are planning to observe from a particular hotel or lodge, certain practices need to be exercised by the hotel or lodge in order to ensure that your experience is going to be positive.
 In addition, below we provide a number of tips that will help you get ahead of the game before you take your first aurora photo.

 Generally there is little to no wind in Fairbanks during aurora viewing months.
 This is great because it means you have little to worry about from wind chill.
 However, it does get cold.
-Temperatures at night can dip to -20 deg F but usually are higher than that.
+Temperatures at night can dip to -25 deg F but usually are higher than that.
 You should prepare clothing for worst case conditions and layer so you can add/remove layers to assist with your comfort.
+There is now a yurt at the viewing area where you can get a bit warmer rather than hike back and forth up to the lodge.
+There is no bathroom in the yurt so if you need one, you will need to go back to your room.

-If you are arriving early and overnighting in Fairbanks prior to being transported to the lodge, we suggest that you wake a 2 block walk to Big Ray’s at 507 2nd Avenue provided you are staying at the Springhill Suites.
-They have beyond a doubt the largest selection of winter clothing we have ever seen.
+If you are arriving early and overnighting in Fairbanks prior to being transported to the lodge, we suggest that you take a 2 block walk to Big Ray’s at 507 2nd Avenue provided you are staying at the Springhill Suites.
+They have, beyond a doubt, the largest selection of winter clothing we have ever seen.
 If you cannot find what you want there, it may not exist.
 Prices are reasonable too.

 Shoes: snow boots are a must as there is almost always snow on the ground that could be 1 to 2 feet deep